 A lost - or stolen - iPhone is almost every iPhone owner’s worst nightmare.
 With the release of iOS 7, Apple has baked in some features designed to prevent iPhone theft, or at least make it much less lucrative.
 While this is a great feature for the end user’s piece of mind, it could be a new nightmare for the enterprise.

-Last week’s BlackBerry 10 device and OS launch has left some relieved – and others frustrated – that they’ll have to wait for March for the BlackBerry Z10, the long-awaited latest device from the company formerly known as RIM, to be available in the US.
+Last week’s BlackBerry 10 device and OS launch has left some relieved – and others frustrated – that they’ll have to wait until March for the BlackBerry Z10, the long-awaited latest device from the company formerly known as RIM, to be available in the US.

 While the delay means eager BlackBerry fans in the US must hold out with their BlackBerry 6 or 7 devices a little longer, IT organizations have gained a little more time to mull migration strategies in light of changes to BES.
 Devices won’t be here for a while, and BlackBerry’s latest enterprise mobility management suite, BlackBerry Enterprise Service 10, was only recently released on January 23.